gatsbyjs/gatsby/docs/docs/add-custom-webpack-config.md

 Gatsby does multiple webpack builds with somewhat different configuration.
 We call each build type a "stage".
 The following stages exist:

-1.  develop: when running the `gatsby develop` command.
+1.  develop: when running the `npm run develop` command.
 Has configuration for hot reloading and CSS injection into page
 2.  develop-html: same as develop but without react-hmre in the babel config for rendering the HTML component.